 Old Trolley Line Conservation Area Clapp Street, near Mass Audubon's Arcadia Wildlife Sanctuary Two one bench sites: Two new benches One bench still available The trail system at Old Trolley Line was created recently.
 The First benches will be located in the midst of the lively bird and insect life of a rich open meadow, with one facing the woods, and the other towards a small pool favored by birds (site already reserved).
 The Second offers one of the most picturesque views of the Mount Tom Range, seen over a rolling farm field. (site already reserved) Bench Site One option:

-TWO 5' manufactured benches Bench Two options: (ALREADY RESERVED) Formal stone slab & plank bench Mixed slab/boulder & plank bench Rustic two-boulder bench Old Trolley Line Conservation Area: Bench Location One (two benches) (1 bench site still available) site (final location determined after photos were taken)
+TWO 5' manufactured benches Bench Two options: (ALREADY RESERVED) Formal stone slab & plank bench Mixed slab/boulder & plank bench Rustic two-boulder bench Old Trolley Line Conservation Area: Bench Location One (two benches) (1 bench still available)